Regional-Modeling-LATMOS-IGE/FLEXPART/README.md

 ./run_local.sh
 ```

-8. Modify run local to be for public ERA5 data, for the dates you need data, with the input and ouput directories (for example):
+8. Modify run_local.sh to be for public ERA5 data, for the dates you need data, with the input and ouput directories (for example):
 ```bash
 # AVAILABLE COMMANDLINE ARGUMENTS TO SET
 #